get10acious/rops_h1_poc_analytics/README.md

 # RewardOps AI Fluency - Natural Language Analytics POC

-A cookie-cutter template for building an intelligent admin homepage with natural language analytics capabilities.
+A GitHub template repository for building an intelligent admin homepage with natural language analytics capabilities.
 This template provides the foundation for students to implement a real-time analytics chatbot that can query databases and generate visualizations using natural language.

 ## 🎯 Project Overview